 “Yes.
 But those are only stories, right?”
 Seren asked a little concerned.

-“No.” Syferr looked at her with stern eyes.
+“No.” Syferr looked at her with deep set eyes.
+He began to twitch.

 “Okay guys!
 Zero, come over here please!”
 Ijneg had walked up to Syferr and Seren and called for Zero to join them.